 Just as security professionals can be reactive and proactive when it comes to selling cloud, the same applies to their customers.
 While, in our experience, many customers are proactive and ask for cloud themselves, there are still customers who don’t realize that adding cloud to their CCTV system will be beneficial for them.
 For the most part, customers either aren’t aware of the cloud benefits, or don’t even know CCTV footage can be backed up in the cloud.
 That is a potential gold mine for a security professional – a large audience to upsell cloud to.

-If your interested in which industries particularly need cloud CCTV we find that those are; construction sites, cannabis facilities, schools, homes, property management, retail and restaurants and remote sites.
+The industries cloud video surveillance is particularly beneficial to include construction sites, cannabis facilities, schools, homes, property management, retail and restaurants and businesses located on remote sites.
 For more detail on why they need cloud and how Videoloft can provide the perfect solution see our industries page.

 However, cloud can’t be sold in the same way to every customer.
 To sell cloud effectively, security professionals must also understand and address their customers’ unique needs.
 For example, different cloud benefits and features will appeal to different customers.
 To successfully showcase cloud value, security professionals need to know the ins and outs of their customers’ specific concerns.